nightowl886/Medical-Bills-vs.-Car-Insurance-Limit-Analysis/README.md

 ## 📌 Overview
 This project explores how medical expenses from accident-related treatments are allocated between car insurance and health insurance.
 Using SQL for data aggregation and Tableau for visualization, the analysis demonstrates how insurance limits affect cost distribution.

+## Data Cleaning Step: Standardizing Department Names
+- Identified inconsistencies in the DEPARTMENT column of the admission dataset (values like Emergency and misspelled Emergancy).

+- Applied Excel Find & Replace to unify department names.

+- Since Excel’s replace function is case-insensitive, both variations were standardized in one step.

+- Converted all variations into a single label: ER.

+- Improved data consistency by eliminating duplicate categories caused by spelling differences.

+- Simplified SQL queries (e.g., WHERE DEPARTMENT = 'ER') without handling multiple spellings.

 ## 🛠️ Methodology
 - SQL Queries:
 Aggregate itemized bills by category (Emergency Room, CT scans, Physician fees, Medications).